 A short history

-From school I joined the Royal Fleet Auxiliary as a trainee Navigator, and spent 8 happy years keeping the Royal Navy topped up with fuel, rockets and beer.
+My professional journey started in the Royal Fleet Auxiliary as a trainee Navigator, where I spent 8 happy years keeping the Royal Navy topped up with fuel, rockets and beer.

 In 1986 it was time for a change, so I studied for a degree in Industrial Design in London.
 Then came 2 years in consultancy and a year in Industry, before starting on my own in 1991.
 I grew my own consultancy to a team of eight.
 We had a great time.

 30 years designing products

 John Bull Design Ltd grew to a team of eight, based in West Sussex.
 We designed some amazing products, from children’s nursery equipment, sports gear, laboratory test appuratus to Insustrial safety equipment.
 We won a presitgious Millenium product design award.